KonstantinSKY/Tools/README.md

 ## Author

 Script created by Stan SKY.
-For any inquiries, please contact sky012877@gmail.com.
+For any inquiries, please contact sky012877@gmail.com.# first.sh

+## Description
+This script is designed to add environment variables and rc parts to bashrc and other rc files.
+It also creates symbolic links to the ~/Work directory.

+## Usage
+1. Place the script in the desired location.
+2. Run `chmod +x first.sh` to make the script executable.
+3. Run `./first.sh` to execute the script.

+## Modification
+Last modified on January 15, 2023 at 01:48:45.

+## Note
+The code for `rc.sh` and `create_links.sh` are not included in this file.